CueNIMBY tutorial

 Step-by-step tutorial for configuring and using CueNIMBY

-This tutorial guides you through setting up and using CueNIMBY to control your workstation’s rendering availability.
-You’ll learn how to install CueNIMBY, configure it for your environment, set up time-based scheduling, and integrate it with your daily workflow.
+This tutorial guides you through setting up and using CueNIMBY, a Qt-based system tray application with professional icons featuring the OpenCue logo, to control your workstation’s rendering availability.
+You’ll learn how to install CueNIMBY, configure it for your environment, understand the enhanced status states with emoji hints (🔒❌⚠️🔧), set up time-based scheduling, and integrate it with your daily workflow.
+CueNIMBY starts even when CueBot is unreachable and provides clear visual feedback for connection issues.

 What you’ll learn